agis85/multimodal_segmentation/README.md

 ```
 @article{chartsias2020disentangle,
-  title={Disentangle, align and fuse for multimodal and zero-shot image segmentation},
+  title={Disentangle, align and fuse for multimodal and semi-supervised image segmentation},
   author={Chartsias, Agisilaos and Papanastasiou, Giorgos and Wang, Chengjia and Semple, Scott and Newby, David and Dharmakumar, Rohan and Tsaftaris, Sotirios A},
   journal={arXiv preprint arXiv:1911.04417},
   year={2019}